VoronDesign/VoronUsers/printer_mods/PurchenZuPoden/V0SKIRT_W_DISPLAY/README.md

 This is my V0 Skirt Mod to add a FYSETC-Mini-12864-Panel Display, Version 2.1

-- The Cut-out in the Back Skirt is for a DC Power Connector with filter: https://uk.rs-online.com/web/p/iec-filters/1704958/
+- The cut-out in the Back Skirt is for a DC Power Connector with filter: https://uk.rs-online.com/web/p/iec-filters/1704958/

 - The Backpanel is designed for a Raspberry Pi 4